House of Representatives

-The Big Cat Public Safety Act, introduced by Representatives Mike Quigley (D-IL) and Brian Fitzpatrick (R-PA), is a commonsense and urgently needed solution to the dangerous and cruel problems associated with private ownership of big cats and direct contact activities like cub petting.
+The Big Cat Public Safety Act (H.R.
+263/S. 1210) was introduced in the 117th Congress by Representatives Mike Quigley (D-IL) and Brian Fitzpatrick (R-PA) and Senators Richard Blumenthal (D-CT), Susan Collins (R-ME), Tom Carper (D-DE), and Richard Burr (R-NC).
+It is a commonsense solution to the dangerous and cruel problems associated with private ownership of big cats and direct contact activities like cub petting.
 The wild animals used for petting and photo-taking encounters, and those imprisoned in basements or backyards as pets, not only suffer immensely, but also pose a serious risk to human safety.

-H.R.
-263 amends the Captive Wildlife Safety Act to prohibit the private possession of lions, tigers, leopards, cheetahs, jaguars, cougars, or any hybrid of these species.
+The law amends the Captive Wildlife Safety Act to prohibit the private possession of lions, tigers, leopards, cheetahs, jaguars, cougars, or any hybrid of these species.
 This prohibition is narrowly focused on pet big cats and exempts zoos, sanctuaries, and universities.
 Current owners are grandfathered in and are simply required to register their animals to ensure that first responders and animal control officers are aware of the presence of such animals in their communities.
-H.R.
-263 also restricts direct contact between the public and big cats.
+The law also restricts direct contact between the public and big cats.

 Overview of the Problem

-A small number of unscrupulous facilities offer cub petting or photo opportunities, which fuels a vicious cycle of breeding and dumping cubs and is the primary cause of the growing population of captive big cats in this country.
-After they outgrow their usefulness and profitability at about 12 weeks old, these cubs are funneled into the exotic pet trade, sold to another disreputable exhibitor, or killed to supply the black market trade for wildlife parts.
+A small number of unscrupulous facilities offered cub petting or photo opportunities, which fueled a vicious cycle of breeding and dumping cubs and was a primary source of big cats for the pet trade.
+After they outgrew their usefulness and profitability at about 12 weeks old, these cubs were funneled into the exotic pet trade, sold to another disreputable exhibitor, or killed to supply the black market trade for wildlife parts.

-This problem requires a federal solution.
-With some states banning private ownership of big cats and other states imposing partial restrictions or no restrictions whatsoever, this regulatory patchwork is failing to protect public safety and animal welfare.
+This problem required a federal solution.
+With some states banning private ownership of big cats and other states imposing partial restrictions or no restrictions whatsoever, this regulatory patchwork failed to protect public safety and animal welfare.

 Public Safety Implications